developershubhamsingh/Node/notes.md

      type YES

 # package-lock.json :
+   > it is dependency tree .
-   > with which package which dependency came  .
+   > it tells with which package which dependency came  .
    > it tells which package depends on what .

 # for node modules : npm i